-There are two figures of merit that need to be used: Degree of imbalance and water consumed.
+There are two figures of merit that need to be used: Degree of imbalance and water consumption.

 In all cases, the weakest cell is the one that will determine the point at which the capacity test will fail.
-When cells are imbalanced, meaning that there is a large gap in capacity reserve from the strongest to the weakest cell5, the capacity test will be marginal or will fail altogether.
+When cells are imbalanced, meaning that there is a large gap in capacity reserve from the strongest to the weakest cell, the capacity test will be marginal or will fail altogether.

-There is also the requirement to verify the level of the electrolyte6.
+There is also the requirement to verify the level of the electrolyte.
 The electrolyte level test provides information on how much water has been lost from the electrolyte.
 This is needed because when the battery is connected to the 28V bus it continuously loses water due to the normal overcharge process.

-Cells have a specified maximum water consumption that if exceeded can result in overheating and deterioration of the cell separator7.
+Cells have a specified maximum water consumption that if exceeded can result in overheating and deterioration of the cell separator.
 Cells that repeatedly require water greater than or near the maximum are an indication that the battery needs to be tested more frequently (shorter intervals).
 This can vary considerably and is dependent on duration of flights, engine/APU starts, temperature, etc.

-5 There should be less than 50mV (0.05V) difference between the highest and the lowest performing cell
+&lt;sup>5 There should be less than 50mV (0.05V) difference between the highest and the lowest performing cell

-6 This is done at the end of the charge only.
+&lt;sup>6 This is done at the end of the charge only.

-7 When the cell separator fails (from microscopic holes to large ruptures), cells can develop a dangerous and catastrophic failure called thermal runaway.
+&lt;sup>7 When the cell separator fails, (from microscopic holes to large ruptures), cells can cause a dangerous and catastrophic failure of the battery called thermal runaway.
+The cell has to be replaced as there is no repair.